 What are the clinical features of hidradenitis suppurativa?

-- Open and closed comedones
+- Open double-headed comedones

-- Painful firm papules and larger nodules
+- Painful firm papules and nodules

-- Pustules, fluctuant pseudocysts and abscesses
+- Pustules, fluctuant pseudocysts, and abscesses

 - Draining sinuses linking inflammatory lesions

 - Hypertrophic and atrophic scars.

 Characteristic lesions of hidradenitis suppurativa